benc-uk/azure-arm/README.md

 This is my set of useful basic ARM templates, covering a range of standard simple scenarios.
 It is grouped by IaaS / PaaS and then use-cases under that.
 There are some templates covering advanced or less well recorded ARM features.

-For ease of management templates are grouped as a single template per folder with the standard name *azuredeploy.json* and supporting parameter file *azuredeploy.parameters.json*
+For ease of management, the templates are grouped as a single template per folder with the standard name *azuredeploy.json* and supporting parameter file *azuredeploy.parameters.json*

 ---